 We are big fans of the small, lightweight SteriPEN Ultra, which kills over 99.9% of all bacteria, viruses, or protozoa in 90 seconds, or less.
 A filter is not, typically, necessary unless your water sources are known to be filled with heavy sediments (muddy).
 If you choose a UV filter, keep in mind that they rely on battery power and so we still carry backup iodine tablets just in case.

 That new $300 down-insulated sleeping bag is so incredibly warm…until it gets wets.
-Don’t forget to waterproof critical items inside your pack, either with waterproof stuff sacks or a pack liner.
+Don’t forget to waterproof critical items inside your pack, either with waterproof stuff sacks or a pack liner (or even a plastic bag).
 Contractor grade trash bags are a simple, cheap, lightweight option for waterproofing your pack.
 Traditional pack rain covers are heavy, bulky, expensive and rather ineffective when backpacking in rain for several days of steady drizzle.

 Bonus Tip: Remember to wipe excess bug spray or sunscreen off of your skin at the end of the day.
 The oils & chemicals found in each can be harmful to your sleeping bag insulation.